 We finally reached Dharamshala at around 5 p.m.
-It was a relatively small place with a concrete shelter, which we decided to use for our kitchen and use the other end as a dining room.
+It was a relatively small place with a concrete shelter, which we decided to use for our kitchen and the other end as a dining room.
 Our team had to pitch the tents in the limited space; they fit in the required six tents.
-The people at the back reached the campsite after dark past 6.30 p.m.
-The trekkers were served a sumptuous meal before they went to retire for the night.
+The people at the back reached the campsite after dark, past 6.30 p.m.
+The trekkers were served a sumptuous meal before retiring for the night.

 Day 5) Our team woke our trekkers with our signature Ayurvedic beverage in their tents.
 The trekkers packed their duffle bags after washing up before coming for breakfast.
 We started our trek after breakfast.
 We hiked on a gentle ascend for about 45 minutes, and the trail was a steep uphill climb for two hours to Meta.
 We were surprised to see our kitchen crew there preparing lunch at Meta as we had planned to have lunch at least another 90 minutes walk away.
 However, the villagers informed them that frozen water had broken the pipes and was yet to be replaced; this made our kitchen crew stop at Meta to prepare an early lunch.
 We enjoyed the views of Pisang and Kangguru peaks.

 The trail descends sharply to a riverbed before it begins on a reasonably steep ascend.
 We had several stops to rest and to allow the two at the back to catch up.
-One gentleman in his 60s was the slow one while his good friend was keeping him company.
+One gentleman in his 60s was the slow one, while his excellent friend kept him company.
 He was all right with the slight ascends, flattish trails, and downhill bits, but once the climb gradient got steep, he would slow down.

 Once we got close to the village of Upper Chyako, I waited for the stragglers at the back.
-Then, I got my backpack off and retraced the steps downhill to the Stupa to meet the rear’s two gentlemen.
+Then, I got my backpack off and retraced the steps downhill to the Stupa to meet the rear of two gentlemen.
 When they caught up, I told them the news about our plan to stop earlier than planned, which relieved both of them.
-Once we reached the village’s flat part, I headed in front to help pitch the big ‘star gazing’ tent that was to be used as our dining tent.
+Once we reached the village’s flat, I headed in front to help pitch the big ‘star gazing’ tent as our dining tent.
 Our support crew was busy making tea, biscuits, or setting up the tents at the campsite.
 It was nice to have everything set up and everyone in camp before dark.

-We had a sumptuous dinner; filled the water bottles with hot water before everyone turned to bed after admiring the bright stars in the night sky.
+We had a sumptuous dinner; we filled the water bottles with hot water before everyone went to bed after admiring the bright stars in the night sky.

-Day 6) We had started to get used to the habit of being woken up with the lovely beverage, washing up, packing our kit bags, and getting ready for breakfast.
+Day 6) We had started to get used to being woken up with the lovely beverage, washing up, packing our kit bags, and getting ready for breakfast.

-We had a full day of hiking this day, going from 3750 meters in altitude to Phu, at 4150 meters.
-The hike started with an uphill climb with a small descends and a small ascend before dropping to the settlement of Kyang.
+We had a full day of hiking, going from 3750 meters in altitude to Phu, at 4150 meters.
+The hike started with an uphill climb with a slight descent and a small ascend before dropping to the settlement of Kyang.
 Doing this bit made us glad about stopping at Chyako as this hike, which was supposed to take 90 minutes, took our team 3 hours.
-The villagers said the lunch places, a shelter made by the government built for adverse weather, would take us only 90 minutes, which took us 3 hours to reach.
-While having our lunch, a villager attending a “puja” ceremony at Phu arrived with his pony.
-We spoke to the Elderly gentleman at the back if he was confident to ride the pony to ease his difficulty and make his going faster, to which he agreed.
+However, the villagers said the lunch places, a shelter built by the government for adverse weather, would take only 90 minutes, which took us 3 hours to reach.
+While having lunch, a villager attending a “puja” ceremony at Phu arrived with his pony.
+We asked the Elderly gentleman at the back if he was confident to ride the pony to ease his difficulty and make his going faster, to which he agreed.

 We trekked along the Phu River with some landslide areas.
 Some of the hills were exposed and rocky.
-The trekkers were advised to walk briskly along the landslip area as sometimes strong winds and wildlife such as the Blue Sheep can send stones and rocks tumbling down the slopes.
+The trekkers were advised to walk briskly along the landslip area as sometimes strong winds, and wildlife such as the Blue Sheep can send stones and rocks tumbling down the slopes.
 We had a short 20 minutes of a steep climb to the “Kani” – entrance gate to Phu village.
 Once we got there, the views were stunning.
-We could see the abandoned villages, the ruins of a fort.
-However, the gate is deceptive as the village is still good 20-30 minutes to reach from there.
+We could see the abandoned towns and the ruins of a fort.
+However, the gate is deceptive as the city is still good 20-30 minutes to reach.
 The village’s path is rocky, and sometimes the blue sheep hang around here during the late afternoon after coming down to the river for a drink.

 This can be dangerous as moving animals can cause rock falls.
-Even a small stone can cause considerable injury/damage coming down from high heights at breakneck speed.
+Even a tiny stone can cause considerable injury/damage from high heights at breakneck speed.

 We stayed up longer than the previous days as we had arrived well before dark, and the next day was a rest day for acclimatization at Phu village.
 We had agreed to meet up at 8.30 a.m. straight for breakfast, as we didn’t need to repack.

-Day 8) We went through the same packing procedure before breakfast before retracing our steps back through Kyang village back to Chyako.
+Day 8) We went through the same packing procedure before breakfast before retracing our steps back through Kyang village to Chyako.
 To save time, our kitchen crew had prepared packed lunch before breaking camp at Phu village.
 It was much more comfortable and faster, going downhill for all our group members.
-The wind picked up at the usual 10 a.m. period, and the clouds were building up.
+The wind picked up at 10 a.m., and the clouds built up.
 The wind was much colder on this day.
 Shortly we experienced light snowfall for a couple of hours.
-Due to this cold, the group had broken up into two.
+Due to this out, the group had broken up into two.
 When we reached Kyang, where we were to have lunch, the faster group was leaving, as the time difference of the gap was around 4 minutes.
 We started on our last leg of the journey for Chyako with two small climbs, some contouring, and a final descent to our campsite.

 Our kitchen staff served another sumptuous Thai dinner that the famished trekkers gobbled down.
-Everyone was in good spirits as we arrived in camp before dark once again.
+Everyone was in good spirits as we arrived again in camp before dark.
 We managed to arrange three ponies for the rest of the trip for the slower trekkers.

-Day 9) The people walking out started hiking while the pony riders waited for the ponies to be saddled up.
+Day 9) The people walking out started hiking while the pony riders waited for the ponies to be saddled.
 The pony riders caught up with the hikers in about an hour.
-We reached Meta village in about 3 hours, had some hot tea before our lunch.
-The group had once again decided to sleep in the guesthouse rooms and shower in the afternoon.
+We reached Meta village in about 3 hours and had some hot for lunch.
+Once again, the group decided to sleep in the guesthouse rooms and shower in the afternoon.

 We observed that the traffic was getting busier with some trekkers and villagers returning from the lower settlements with caravans of mules carrying ration supplies.
-However, our trekkers were well-rested and happy with the shorter hike, along with the refreshing shower.
+However, our trekkers were well-rested and happy with the shorter hike and the refreshing shower.

 Day 10) We managed to find a fourth pony for our trekkers for the last two days of the trek.
 We started with a downhill hike and contoured along the narrow Nar River valley again.
-It was nice to see the views we had on our backs on the way up.
+It was nice to see our views on our backs on the way up.

 Our kitchen crew had stopped by a suspension bridge close to a hot spring to prepare lunch.
 The trekkers didn’t go down to where lunch was being made, as the improvised ladder was risky.
 Instead, one of our trekkers and assistants went for a dip in the hot spring while waiting for lunch.